 Her songwriting bares her soul in ways that make listeners feel less alone.

-During her GUTS tour, she regularly takes time to connect with individual fans, even bringing them to tears with personal moments amid stadium-sized crowds.
+During her GUTS tour, she regularly took time to connect with individual fans, even bringing them to tears with personal moments amid stadium-sized crowds.

 In a 2023 interview with Rolling Stone, she revealed: